Classical r-matrix structure for elliptic Ruijsenaars chain and 1+1 field analogue of Ruijsenaars-Schneider model

 \subsection{Classical $r$-matrix}

 The classical $r$-matrix structure for the elliptic Ruijsenaars-Schneider model was proposed in \cite{NKSR}.
-The form of the Lax matrix in \cite{NKSR} differs from (\ref{q101}) by changing $b_j\rightarrow b_i$, that is these two Lax matrices are related by the gauge transformation with the diagonal gauge transformation matrix ${\rm diag}(b_1,...,b_N)$.
-For this reason the given below answer for the $r$-matrix structure slightly differs from the original one.
-For the reader's convenience we recall the original $r$-matrix from \cite{NKSR} together with some standard notations in the Appendix B.
+The form of the Lax matrix in \cite{NKSR} differs from (\ref{q101}) by substitution of $b_j\rightarrow b_i$, that is these two Lax matrices are related by the gauge transformation with the diagonal gauge transformation matrix ${\rm diag}(b_1,...,b_N)$.
+For this reason, the answer given below for the $r$-matrix structure differs slightly from the original.
+For the reader's convenience, we recall the original r-matrix from \cite{NKSR} along with some standard notation in Appendix B.

 \begin{predl} For the matrix $L^{\hbox{ {RS}}}(z)$ (\ref{q101}) the following quadratic $r$-matrix relation holds: \beq \eq where

 with

 and